microsoft/botbuilder-utils-js/packages/botbuilder-transcript-cosmosdb/README.md

 > [`channel`](https://docs.microsoft.com/en-us/azure/bot-service/bot-concepts?view=azure-bot-service-4.0) - The communication service being used for your bot, such as Cortana, Skype, Web Chat, Facebook Messenger, Kik, and Slack.

-The following are the data access operations supported by the CosmosDB Transcript Store:
+The following are the data access operations supported by the Cosmos DB Transcript Store:
 - `logActivity` - Log an activity to the transcript.
 - `listTranscripts` - List conversations in the channelId.
 - `getTranscriptActivities` - Get activities for a conversation (Aka the transcript).